US adds Chinese tech giants to list of companies allegedly working with China’s military

 “We are not a military company or supplier.
 Unlike sanctions or export controls, this listing has no impact on our business.
 We will nonetheless work with the Department of Defense to address any misunderstanding,” a spokesperson said.

-CNN has reached out to CATL, which supplies batteries to Tesla and plans to provide its “knowledge” and services to Ford to make lithium-ion batteries at a plant in Michigan, for comment.
+CATL, which supplies batteries to Tesla and plans to provide its “knowledge” and services to Ford to make lithium-ion batteries at a plant in Michigan, said in a statement that it “has never engaged in any military-related business or activities, so this designation by the Department of Defense is a mistake.”

+“We will proactively engage with DoD to address the false designation, including legal action if necessary,” it added.

 A tech rivalry between Washington and Beijing has been escalating ahead of the inauguration of US President-elect Donald Trump later this month.
 Last week, Beijing said it was planning to curb the export of technology used to extract minerals critical for the growth of the global electric vehicle (EV) industry.